-We are supporting the distribution of Firdapse[®] through "Catalyst PathwaysTM", our personalized treatment support program.
-"Catalyst PathwaysTM" is a single source for personalized treatment support, education and guidance through the challenging dosing and titration regimen to an effective therapeutic dose.
+We are supporting the distribution of Firdapse[®] through "Catalyst Pathways"[TM], our personalized treatment support program.
+"Catalyst Pathways"[TM] is a single source for personalized treatment support, education and guidance through the challenging dosing and titration regimen to an effective therapeutic dose.
 It also includes distributing the drug through a very small group of exclusive specialty pharmacies (primarily AnovoRx), which is consistent with the way that most pharmaceutical products for ultra-orphan diseases are distributed and dispensed to patients.
 We believe that by using specialty pharmacies in this way, the difficult task of navigating the health care system is far better for the patient needing treatment for their rare disease and the health care community in general.

 In order to help adult LEMS patients afford their medication, we, like other pharmaceutical companies which are marketing drugs for ultra-orphan conditions, have developed an array of financial assistance programs that are available to reduce patient co-pays and deductibles to a nominal affordable amount.
 For eligible patients with commercial coverage, a co-pay assistance program designed to keep out-of-pocket costs to not more than \$10.00 per month is available for all LEMS patients prescribed Firdapse[®].
 We are also donating, and committing to continue to donate, money to qualified, independent charitable foundations dedicated to providing assistance to any U.S. LEMS patients in financial need.
-Subject to compliance with regulatory requirements, our goal is that no LEMS patient is ever denied access to Firdapse[®] for financial reasons.
+Subject to compliance with regulatory requirements, our goal is that no LEMS patient is ever denied access to their medication for financial reasons.

 In May 2019, the FDA approved a New Drug Application (NDA) for Ruzurgi[®], another version of amifampridine (3,4-DAP), for the treatment of pediatric LEMS patients (ages 6 to under 17).
-Based on publicly available information, we believe that Jacobus Pharmaceuticals is offering Ruzurgi[®] at a cost for a patient taking a daily dose of 60 mg per day of approximately \$175,200 annually and a cost for a patient taking a daily dose of 100 mg of approximately \$292,000 annually.
-Both prices are lower than the list price for an equivalent amount of Firdapse[®].
-In addition, while the NDA for Ruzurgi[®] only covers pediatric patients, we believe that Ruzurgi[®] is regularly being prescribed off label to adult LEMS patients.

-We believe that under applicable law, Jacobus is not permitted to market its amifampridine product to adult LEMS patients in the United States, and we are continuing to aggressively take all steps available to us to protect Firdapse[®]'s exclusivity under the Orphan Drug Act.
-There can be no assurance, however, that we will be able to stop the off-label prescribing of Ruzurgi[®] to adult LEMS patients, and if Jacobus is able to successfully sell Ruzurgi[®] off-label to additional adult LEMS patients, it could have a material adverse effect on our business, financial condition and results of operations.
+While the NDA for Ruzurgi[®] only covers pediatric patients, we believe that Ruzurgi[®] is regularly being prescribed off label to adult LEMS patients.
+We believe that under applicable law, Jacobus is not permitted to market its amifampridine product to adult LEMS patients in the United States, and we are continuing to aggressively take all steps available to us to protect Firdapse's[®] exclusivity under the Orphan Drug Act.
+There can be no assurance, however, that we will be able to stop the off-label prescribing of Ruzurgi[®] to adult LEMS patients.
+If Jacobus is able to successfully sell Ruzurgi[®] off-label to additional adult LEMS patients, it could have a material adverse effect on our business, financial condition and results of operations.

 We also believe that the FDA's approval of Ruzurgi[®] violated our statutory rights and was in multiple other respects arbitrary, capricious and contrary to law.
-As a result, in June 2019 we filed suit against the FDA and several related parties challenging this approval and related drug labeling.
-Our complaint, which was filed in the federal district court for the Southern District of Florida, alleges that the FDA's approval of Ruzurgi[®] violated multiple provisions of FDA regulations regarding labeling, resulting in misbranding in violation of the Federal Food, Drug, and Cosmetic Act (FDCA); violated our statutory rights to Orphan Drug Exclusivity and New Chemical Entity Exclusivity under the FDCA; and was in multiple other respects arbitrary, capricious, and contrary to law, in violation of the Administrative Procedure Act.
-Among other remedies, the suit seeks an order setting aside the FDA's approval of Ruzurgi[®].
-We have filed a motion for summary judgement in our case, and the FDA has filed a cross motion for summary judgement.
-Further, Jacobus has intervened in the case and has filed their own cross motion for summary judgement.
+As a result, in June 2019 we filed suit against the FDA and several related parties challenging this approval and related drug labeling, and Jacobus intervened in our case.
+Our complaint, which was filed in the federal district court for the Southern District of Florida, alleged that the FDA's approval of Ruzurgi[®] violated multiple provisions of FDA regulations regarding labeling, resulting in misbranding in violation of the Federal Food, Drug, and Cosmetic Act (FDCA); violated our statutory rights to Orphan Drug Exclusivity and New Chemical Entity Exclusivity under the FDCA; and was in multiple other respects arbitrary, capricious, and contrary to law, in violation of the Administrative Procedure Act.
+Among other remedies, the suit sought an order setting aside the FDA's approval of Ruzurgi[®].